-The station house is located on approx. 4100m2 of land and consists of 12 rooms across the 2 floors.
+The station house is located on approx 6500m2 of land and consists of 12 rooms across the 2 floors.
 It has served as large family home for the last 30 years, and as the children have left the parents have made small adjustments by closing up interior doorways and adding walls to turn this into 3 individual homes, one for themselves and two to rent out.

 As such the property can be used as three independent homes, or could easily be converted back into one large house.

-The station house features a large approx. 4100m2 garden with a small creek (previously used for drinking by the horses) running along the long side of the land.
+The station house features a large approx. 4100m2 extra garden with a small creek (previously used for drinking by the horses) running along the long side of the entire property